Skip to main content Skip to secondary navigation

 Russell Berman

-"I am a professor in the departments of Comparative Literature and German Studies--in both I work on relationships between literary works and questions of society and politics.
-I am also a senior fellow at the Hoover Institution, which is a research institute on campus, where I study questions of foreign policy, relations between the US and Europe and--relevant to this course, topics about the Middle East.
+"I am a professor in the departments of Comparative Literature and German Studies—in both I work on relationships between literary works and questions of society and politics.
+I am also a senior fellow at the Hoover Institution, which is a research institute on campus, where I study questions of foreign policy, relations between the US and Europe and—relevant to this course—topics about the Middle East.
 I have published books and articles on these topics, with a special emphasis on questions of modernism, the contemporary Middle East, German culture and politics, literature and philosophy, and critical theory.
-Given my foreign policy interests, I was fortunate to be able to spend 2021 as a Senior Advisor in the Department of State in Washington, and I am a member of the National Humanities Council.
-I am a strong believer in the importance of teaching in my role as professor--not only research!--and I am proud to have won the 2013 recipient of the Lloyd W. Dinkelspiel Award for Distinguished Contribution to Undergraduate Education.
+Given my foreign policy interests, I was fortunate to be able to spend time as a Senior Advisor in the Department of State in Washington, and I am a member of the National Humanities Council.
+I am a strong believer in the importance of teaching in my role as professor, and I am proud to have won the 2013 recipient of the Lloyd W. Dinkelspiel Award for Distinguished Contribution to Undergraduate Education.
 Writing and public speaking are important for me as ways to engage in discussions and debate in the public sphere, and I enjoy working with students on theirs.
-I have been teaching various IntroSems for many years, and I look forward to working with a new group of sophomores this autumn."
+I have been teaching various IntroSems for many years, and I look forward to working with a new group of sophomores this fall."